waynr/waylon/README.md

 ```

 ## Deploy
-You can deploy locally, on your LAN, or if you have a public Jenkins instance,
+You can deploy locally, on your LAN, or push the whole thing to Heroku if you
-push the whole thing to Heroku.
+have a public Jenkins instance.

 For development, running `rackup` will launch the app with WEBrick on port 9292: